SPantoja-Proj/macmini-homelab-tripleboot/README.md

 Etcher is ideal for simple, cross‑platform flashing, but advanced partitioning options (GPT/MBR selection) are not available.

-## macOS Monterey — Windows 10 Partition Installation (Using Windows 10 Boot USB)
+## macOS Monterey — Windows 10 Installation Using Boot Camp Assistant (With Windows 10 Boot USB)

-This guide explains how to install Windows 10 on a separate partition of a macOS Monterey system (such as a 2014 Mac mini) using a bootable Windows 10 USB created with balenaEtcher.
-This method works even when Boot Camp Assistant no longer supports Windows installation on older Macs.
+This guide explains how to install Windows 10 on a macOS Monterey system using Boot Camp Assistant together with a Windows 10 bootable USB.
+This method is designed for older Macs—such as the Mac mini (Late 2014)—where Boot Camp Assistant may not automatically create a USB installer but still supports partitioning and installation.

 `Requirements`

+macOS Monterey

-macOS Monterey system (tested on Mac mini 2014)
+A Mac that supports Windows 10 installation (tested on Mac mini 2014)

-Windows 10 ISO
+Windows 10 ISO file

-Bootable Windows 10 USB (created with Etcher)
+Bootable Windows 10 USB (created with balenaEtcher)

 At least 40 GB of free disk space

 USB keyboard/mouse recommended

-Internet connection for Windows drivers later
+Internet connection for driver installation

+Step 1 — Open Boot Camp Assistant

+1. On macOS, open:
+Applications → Utilities → Boot Camp Assistant

+2. Boot Camp Assistant may not show the option to create a USB installer on Monterey, but it still supports partitioning.

+3. Click Continue.

+Step 2 - Create the Windows Partition

+1. In Boot Camp Assistant, adjust the partition slider.

+2. Allocate 40–100 GB for Windows (your choice).

+3. Click Install.

+4. Boot Camp Assistant will:

+Resize the macOS partition

+Create a BOOTCAMP partition

+Restart the Mac

+`Note` Boot Camp Assistant will reboot, but it may not automatically detect the USB installer.
+That’s expected on older Macs.

+Step 3 - Boot From the Windows 10 USB

+1. When the Mac restarts, immediately hold Option (⌥) Alt for regular keyboard.

+2. Select EFI Boot (your Windows USB).

+3. The Windows installer will load.

 ## Prepare External Hard Drive